se-edu/addressbook-level25/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming an existing tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook requests for rename confirmation.
+5. User confirms rename implementation.
+6. AddressBook renames the tag
+Use case ends.

+**Extensions**

+2a.
+The tag list is empty

+> Use case ends

+3a.
+The given tag does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements